 - 12. Single garage doors should be a maximum of 3m wide and double garage doors should be a maximum of 6m wide. - 13.
 Minimum internal dimensions for a single garage are 3m wide by 5.5m deep and for a double garage 5.6m wide by 5.5m deep. - 14.
 Garage doors are to be visually recessive through use of materials, colours, and overhangs such as second storey balconies. - 15.
-Three car garages are only permitted in the Environmental Living and Large Lot Residential zones where: - At least one of the garage doors is not directly visible from a public road; or - One of the car spaces is in a stacked configuration; or - The total width of the garage is not more than 50% of the length of the building facade.
+Where double garages are permitted for lots with frontages >10m and <12.5m, the following criteria must be met: - The garage is in conjunction with a two storey dwelling; - It is demonstrated that there is no loss of on-street parking.
+Site plan must show; - o One on-street parking space in front of property line, - o A driveway crossover (minimum 4m for a double garage), and - 500mm driveway setbacks (minimum) from side boundaries and demonstrate no conflict with services in accordance with Council's Design and Construction Specification - Access Driveways. - The dwelling floor plan must include a habitable room overlooking the street with a balcony or projecting element incorporated into the design of the front façade.
+Projecting elements must be designed to minimise the visual dominance of the garage and breakdown the dwelling's bulk by providing a prominent 'third dimension' to the overall form; - The balcony or projecting element must cover at least 40% of the width of the dwelling: - The double garage must be recessed from the main building - To break up the bulk of the façade, the balcony or projecting element must be of a different finish to main dwelling; and - The front entrance must be visible from the street. - 14.16.
+Three car garages are only permitted in the Environmental Living and Large Lot Residential zones where: - At least one of the garage doors is setback a minimum of 1m behind the other garages; not directly visible from a public road; or - One of the car spaces is in a stacked configuration; or - The total width of the garage is not more than 50% of the length of the building facade façade; and - No more than 40% of the front yard is to be hard paved surfaces. - 17.
+Basement garages for dwellings on non-steeply sloping sites must meet the following criteria: